julibeg/tb-ml-containers/preprocessing/one_hot_encoded_seqs_from_raw_reads/README.md

-# Docker container to one-hot-encode consensus sequences from a SAM/BAM/CRAM file
+# Docker container to one-hot-encode consensus sequences from raw reads

 This container uses `bwa-mem2 mem` to align raw reads to the _M tuberculosis_ H37Rv reference genome (ASM19595v2) and afterwards extracts one-hot-encoded consensus sequences of a list of target loci.
 The start and end coordinates of the target sequences are read from a CSV file which is required and must have the header line `locus,start,end`.
 The sequences are concatenated without gaps.